-- Work with the City to obtain a place to house archives, displays and meetings
+- Working with the City to obtain a permanent place to house archives, displays and meetings

 - Growing our membership and volunteer base

 - Planning more gatherings to share more memories

 - Sharing with the public through sales of our history book, "City of Dreams" DVD and audio CD

 - Increasing and improving our archives